kudobuilder/kudo/keps/0002-dynamic-crds.md

 ## Proposal

 This is where we get down to the nitty gritty of what the proposal actually is.

-### User Stories [optional]

-Detail the things that people will be able to do if this KEP is implemented.
-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.

-#### Story 1

-#### Story 2

-### Implementation Details/Notes/Constraints [optional]

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they releate.

 ### Risks and Mitigations